slice-of-thai.comThai Language → Other Websites for Learning Thai

 More than a decade ago, the helpful Thai folks at NECTEC developed, and released into the public domain, a 53,000-word English-Thai dictionary and a 35,000-word Thai-English dictionary called LEXiTRON.

-The LEXiTRON data is very detailed but it was created by Thai-natives for Thai-natives.
-There is enough English that English-natives can also make use of the dictionary, but there is no pronunication guide for us English natives, and you will often find errors that relate to the designers' non-native understanding of English.
+The issue with LEXiTRON is that while it is free and has about 80,000 English-to-Thai entries, it was created by Thai natives for Thai natives.
+There is enough English that English-natives can also make use of the dictionary, but there is no pronunication guide for us English natives, and you will often find very blatant errors that relate to the designers' non-native understanding of English.

 thai2english.com Dictionary